Quantitative Analysis of Proxy Tasks for Anomalous Sound Detection

 The objective of an AE is to compress an input signal into a latent representation and subsequently reconstruct the original signal.
 In the context of ASD, the AE is expected to yield considerably higher reconstruction errors for anomalous than those for normal data, as the distribution of anomalies differs from that of the normal training data.

 Herein, we employ log-mel spectrograms as both input and output.
-The reconstruction quality was determined based on the MAE.
+The reconstruction quality is evaluated based on the MAE.
 The MAE represents the L1 distance between the original and reconstructed spectrograms, normalized by the total number of time-frequency bins ($N$), which can be interpreted as the average error in decibels (dB).

 where $N$ denotes the total number of time-frequency bins, and $M^{(i)}_{\text{in}}$ and $M^{(i)}_{\text{out}}$ represent the $i$-th bin of the input and output mel-spectrograms, respectively.